tz-earl/tz-earl.github.io/_posts/2020-11-18-auto-testing-with-auth0-tokens.md

 As with other kinds of credentials, e.g. database login, I decided to put the Auth0 ones into environment variables, a mechanism which I had already put in place using the Python [python-dotenv](https://pypi.org/project/python-dotenv/) module.
 That module uses a `.env` file placed at the top of the app directory, that contains variable definitions.
-That file is never committed to a public repo and is only kept in the intended environment.
+The file is never committed to a public repo and is only kept in the intended environment.

 ~~~~~ python